rezarajan/udacity-aws-data-engineering/projects/3 - STEDI Human Balance Analytics/readme.md

   <figcaption>Querying the Customer Landing Data</figcaption>
 </figure>

-Of note is that the customer birthdays seems to be abnormal, with years like 1399.
+- Of note is that the customer birthdays seems to be abnormal, with years like 1399.
 However, this error seems systematic, and as noted in a project post, this should not affect the results upstream.
+- The `sharewithresearchasofdate` field provides a timestamp which may be used to filter for data points which are valid for use in analytics.
 </details>
 <details>
 <summary>Accelerometer Landing</summary>